mbeddr/mps-platform-docs/src/doc/docs/home/platform_specific_bugs.md

 !!! warning "Tests are failing with a message, that a filename or extension is too long (Windows)."

-    The error message looks like this: `Caused by: java.io.IOException: CreateProcess error=206, The filename or extension is too long`
+    The error message looks like this: `Caused by: java.io.IOException: CreateProcess error=206, The filename or extension is too long`.
-    There is a path that is too long for Windows in the build script.
+    It can also look like this: `Process fork failed.` There is a path that is too long for Windows in the build script.
     Choose the option *compressArgs* in *test modules* node to fix the issue (MPS-24137).